What Are the Core Characteristics of Generation Z?

 As consumers, Gen Z’s behavior reflects their values — and the influence of an increasingly digital world.
 Gen Z kids can rely on their tech savvy and extensive social media platforms to make informed purchasing decisions.
 Their pragmatism leads them to explore and evaluate a range of options before settling on a product.
 In addition, they are more likely to be swayed by the recommendations of real-life users than by celebrity endorsements.

 In much the same way that Gen Zers use social media as a means to curate their own personal brand, they also look at their purchasing decisions as an expression of their values and identity.
 As an example, they are drawn to sustainable products and brands — and are often willing to pay more for them.
-They value personalized products, and they are drawn to brands who share their point of view on political issues.
+They value personalized products, and they are drawn to brands that share their point of view on political issues.

 They Are Politically Progressive — Even Those on the Right

 Most generations tend to be more left-leaning than the previous generation, and Gen Z is no exception.
-While Gen Zers look a lot like Millennials on many key issues, they are the most politically progressive generation yet.
+While Gen Zers look a lot like millennials on many key issues, they are the most politically progressive generation yet.
 They are the generation most likely to see the advancement of LGBTQ rights as a positive development.
 Even among Republicans, Gen Zers take a more progressive stance on social issues: they agree that Black Americans are treated more unfairly in this country, they believe the government should play a greater role in solving problems and they are more likely to attribute climate change to human activity, as opposed to natural patterns.

 Continue Learning About Generation Z